everhartlab/sclerotinia-review-2017/manuscript/review.md

 If this is the case, why do we consider recombination to be the cause of these incongruent MCG/haplotype relationships?
 These decoupling patterns via recombination may be plausible in small populations with fixed alleles at several loci controlling mycelial compatibility.
 For instance, a recent study found a total of 15 MCG, but only seven of them were congruent, which may suggest four loci controlling mycelial compatibility segregating in the population [@Attanayake2012-mq].
-However, considering that identical MCG from disparate regions and haplotypes have been found, this explanation does not scale well [@Kohli1992-pe; @Ford1995-wk; @Kamvar2017-cl].
+However, considering that identical MCG from both disparate regions and different haplotypes have been found, this explanation does not scale well---even considering the potential for migration via agricultural mechanisms [@Kohli1992-pe; @Ford1995-wk; @Kamvar2017-cl].

 A recent hypothesis suggests that MCG constitute distinct populations.
 In their recent review, Lehner and Mizubuti [@Lehner2017-ny]—while addressing the issue of apparent recombination within tropical regions—proposed that MCG would impose a barrier for genetic exchange and thus, MCG represent groups of recombining individuals.